 ...I would prefer to be able to get to the board and if necessary pack down and paddle in on it, so the lower the relaunch wind, the more chance of being able to get back to the board while attached to a downed kite, whether by swimming or relaunching.

-flipper231 wrote: These are interesting points.
+I've gone out in winds where I know if I fall, or miss my tack there is a good change my kite will drop...ie if I lose my speed.
+With the light wind relaunch system I can get the kite in relaunch position before the wind is strong enough to lift the kite.
+There is quite a lot of surface stiction, and weight in these kites.flipper231 wrote: These are interesting points.
 I realised that no kite will really take of well if you don't touch the bottom below your stated 7-8 knots.
 But Race kites almost never drop in the water...
 My Edge is just glued to the sky, even if there is not enough to ride.

-rightguard wrote:Franz you can hardly call Maui a gental thermal wind spot.
+I guess , time will tell and really hope you can prove me wrong ...rightguard wrote:Franz you can hardly call Maui a gental thermal wind spot.
 It's very common to have strong gusty conditions, especially this winter.

 Users browsing this forum: Bing [Bot], chibern, Google [Bot] and 17 guests